RingierIMU/sdc-technicalAssignment-ds-ctr-prediction/README.md

 An assignment for practical and production machine learning.

 --------------------------
-#### directions for use
+#### Directions for use

-- fork this repo
+- Fork this repo.
-- version control your progress in your personal repository.
+- Version control your progress in your personal repository.
-- add your documentation to the docs directory
+- Add your documentation to the docs directory.
-- when you are ready to let us see, add our github users to your repository
+- When you are ready, let us see and add our github user to your repository.

 -----------------------